delftswa2016/desosa2016/ckan/chapter.md

 While developing, some pieces of code may not work as intended.
 Bugs are inevitable even with a strict test process.
 The accumulation of defects may cause technical debt.
 There are a lot of [issues](https://github.com/ckan/ckan/issues?q=bug+label%3ABug) that report defects and some of them remain unsolved.

 [Figure 11](Figure11) illustrates the analysis result returned by [SonarQube](http://docs.sonarqube.org/).
 The majority of CKAN's technical debt is focused on efficiency and maintainability.
 These kinds of technical debt are mainly caused by non-standard code.
 SonarQube gave CKAN a score of *A* and the technical debt ratio was 1.0%.
-Results indicate that code duplications account for 2.6% of CKAN files, which exists in 108 blocks and 23 files.
+Results indicate that code duplications account for 2.6% of CKAN files, which exists in 108 blocks and 23 files. <div id="Figure11"/>

 ![technical Debt](img/techincal_debt.png)